When I travel in the US, I always purchase a prepaid sim card for my smart phone.

 During the 2 weeks I traveled in the US and Canada, I had my AT&T phone plan which had 10GB of data – and I only noticed it dip out here or there.
 Usually when I was driving and in a more remote place like the Oregon coast etc. But it was not for long and my Google map itinerary still worked even so (so I knew where I was at all times) and could still get to my destination.
 What I did notice however was the GPS I had booked for the Canadian Rockies – which saw me in Calgary and driving to Canmore and Banff barely worked.
 It was really hard to use.
 It was also taking me on routes that were longer than the Google Maps – as this app updates in real time and notifies you of faster routes.
 Navman’s don’t seem to do that.

 I also purchased a phone holder (which connects to your air conditioning compartment) for $4 at Kmart before I left Australia.
 This was the best buy I found and my phone was always held secure in it.
 (Plus it twists if you need to look at it vertical or horizontally.)
+It does increase in temperature if really hot, and get cold if the AC is directly on it – so it can fritz out.
+But, you don’t have to use a holder as long as the audio is running.

 I will never hire or use a Navman again, at home or when I am overseas because Google Maps does the job well.
 So as long as I have data – I can use my phone.